 No. If an election is held, you do not have to vote for the union even if you signed an authorization card.
 Once a union is in place, however, it represents all individuals performing work in the petitioned-for unit, even those individuals who did not vote in support of the union and those who do not choose to join the union or pay them dues, and it is difficult to decertify (remove) a union if it is voted into existence.

 As a right-to-work state, bargaining unit members in Tennessee cannot be forced to join the union or pay dues as a condition of employment.
-However, represented employees who opt-out of paying dues or participating in union membership in right-to-work states are still exclusively represented by their union and would have to abide by the terms contained in any collective bargaining agreement that the union negotiates.
+However, represented employees who opt-out of paying dues or participating in union membership in right-to-work states are still exclusively represented by their union for the purposes of their terms and conditions of employment and would have to abide by the terms contained in any collective bargaining agreement that the union negotiates.
 Only dues-paying union members get to set the bargaining terms and vote on terms and conditions of employment that apply to all individuals in the bargaining unit.

 FAQs: Union Election